sunilit/sunilit.github.io/README.md

 ## Awards
 - Earned the Best Paper Award at the IEEE GCON, 2023.
 - Recipient of MHRD Scholarship, Govt. of India as NIT Karnataka Institute Assistantship for Doctoral Programme, September 2021 – September 2026.
-- Recievd a First Prize for Research Ethics Compettion organized by IEEE TEMSCON ASPAC 2024.
+- Received a First Prize in the Research Ethics Competition organized by IEEE TEMSCON ASPAC 2024.
 - Recipient of Project Fellow Assistantship sponsored by BISAG-N, MeitY, Govt. of India, May 2021 – September 2021.
 - Guest Lecture: Deep Learning and Machine Learning for Scientific Discovery, organized by ISRO at BISAG-N 2021.
 - Earned the Best Paper Award at the IEEE ICAIS, 2021.